Unknown, however the chemicals used to make plastic have been linked to cancer and numerous other illnesses

 Clearly Filtered® with Affinity® Filtration Technology gives you the power to remove up to 99.9% of microplastics from your tap water, giving you peace of mind that comes from knowing your drinking water is finally clean and safe.
 Basic water filters that rely on simple carbon (like Brita®) or charcoal are only effective at removing unpleasant odors and taste.
 These filters are not capable of stopping microplastics and instead allows them to pass right through the filter into the water you're drinking.
 More sophisticated technology like Clearly Filtered is required to provide this type of contaminant removal.

-How does Clearly Filtered do at Removing Microplastics ?
+How does Clearly Filtered do at Removing Microplastics in tap water?

 Clearly Filtered with